JuliaGraphics/UnicodeGraphics.jl/README.md

 ```

 ## Examples
+By default, `uprint` prints all values in an array that are true or greater than zero:
 ```julia
 julia> pac = [
    0 0 0 0 0 0 0 1 1 1 1 1 1 0 0 0 0 0 0 0